suit-wg/information-model/draft-ietf-suit-information-model.md

 ### REQ.USE.IMG.FORMAT: Format Usability {#req-use-img-format}

-The manifest serialisation MUST accommodate any payload format that an Operator wishes to use.
+The manifest format MUST accommodate any payload format that an Operator wishes to use.
 This enables the recipient to detect which format the Operator has chosen.
 Some examples of payload format are:

 * Binary
-* Elf
+* Executable and Linkable Format (ELF)
 * Differential
 * Compressed
 * Packed configuration
 * Intel HEX
-* S-Record
+* Motorola S-Record

 Satisfies: [USER_STORY.IMG.FORMAT](#user-story-img-format) [USER_STORY.IMG.UNKNOWN_FORMAT](#user-story-img-unknown-format)